How much does it cost?

 - only keep the information while the individual is a member or supporter or as long as necessary for member/supporter administration

-I am a multi academy trust (MAT) – how should I register?
+I am a multi academy trust (MAT) – how should I pay?

 Under the multi academy trust arrangements, the MAT is responsible for the activities of all the schools in the MAT, even though some functions may have been delegated to local Heads of School or Local Governing Bodies.
 Ultimate responsibility lies with the MAT.
 Providing the schools and academies within the MAT do not have any legal status separate from that of the MAT, the MAT is the legal entity responsible for the processing of personal data by the schools and the academies with the MAT.
-The MAT would be the data controller for the processing and is the entity subject to DPA registration obligations.
+The MAT would be the data controller for the processing and required to pay a data protection fee.

 If the schools or academies within the MAT are not separate legal entities, we also recommend the schools or academies within the MAT are shown as trading names on the MAT entry.
 It is important that parents and children to see who is responsible for processing of personal data.

-I’m a childminder - why do I have to register?
+I’m a childminder - why do I have to pay a fee?

-The Data Protection Act requires all businesses to register unless exempt.
-If you are processing personal information electronically for the provision of childcare - including taking photographs of the children in your care using a digital camera - then you must register with us.
+The Data Protection (Charges and Information) Regulations 2018 requires all businesses to pay unless they are exempt.
+If you are processing personal information electronically for the provision of childcare - including taking photographs of the children in your care using a digital camera - then you must pay a fee.

-I am the principal of a dental practice – do I need to register?
+I am the principal of a dental practice – do I need to pay a fee?

-If the principal of a practice has responsibility and control of the patient records in the practice, they would be required to register.
+If the principal of a practice has responsibility and control of the patient records in the practice, they would be required to pay a data protection fee.

-I am a medical/ dental practice manager – do I need to register?
+I am a medical/ dental practice manager – do I need to pay a fee?

 In general, a self-employed practice manager is usually a data processor as they do not determine how the personal information is processed.
 They will usually act on instruction from the data controller, ie the principal of the practice, when processing personal information.
-If you are an employee you will be covered by your employer’s registration and you will not be required to have your own registration.
+If you are an employee you will be covered by your employer’s fee and you will not be required to pay your own.

-My dental practice is a partnership – do all partners require separate registrations?
+My dental practice is a partnership – do all partners have to pay a fee separately?

-If you're in a partnership and each partner is responsible for the processing and security of their own patient information, which they would take with them if they left the practice, then each partner would require a separate registration.
+If you're in a partnership and each partner is responsible for the processing and security of their own patient information, which they would take with them if they left the practice, then each partner would need to pay a separate fee.

-I am a dental associate or dental hygienist – do I need to register?
+I am a dental associate or dental hygienist – do I need to pay a fee?

-It is not possible to give a definitive answer as there are a number of arrangements between dentists and dental hygienists, but there are a number of questions that might clarify whether a dental hygienist is a data controller and needs to register:
+It is not possible to give a definitive answer as there are a number of arrangements between dentists and dental hygienists, but there are a number of questions that might clarify whether a dental hygienist is a data controller and needs to pay a fee:

 - Are you responsible for the control and security of patient records, and do you have other responsibilities associated with the data?